MdFaizanuddin1/hipster-assignment-for-frontend-developer/README.md

 ## Additional Notes
 - Make sure you have Node.js (v16 or higher) and npm installed.
 - Tailwind CSS is configured in the frontend project.
 You can add your styles in `frontend/src/index.css`.

+## Test Credentials
+_No authentication required — the app is publicly accessible._